 - Sexual difficulties

-How Does Diabetes Affect Women?
+How Diabetes Affect Women?

 Here are some of the side effects of diabetes:

-1. Vaginal Infection
+Vaginal Infection

 Diabetic women have an increased chance of catching yeast infection in the vagina, as it creates a conducive environment for the fungus Candida to breed.
-Increased vaginal discharge, vaginal itch, and painful intercourse are some symptoms.
+Increased vaginal discharge, vaginal itch, and painful intercourse are some of the symptoms.

-2. Urinary Tract Infection (UTI)
+Urinary Tract Infection (UTI)

-3. PCOS
+PCOS

-4. Problems During Menopause
+Problems During Menopause

-5. Cardiac Problems
+Cardiac Problems

-6. Neuropathy
+Neuropathy

-7. Loss of Libido
+Loss of libido

-8. Depression
+Depression

-Women are more likely to have mental health problems than their male counterparts.
-One side effect of diabetes are that it increases the chances of depression.
+Women have an increased chance of having mental health problems than their male counterparts.
+Diabetes increases the chances of depression more.

 Gestational Diabetes

-- Difficulty in labour
+- Difficulty in labor

 - Increased chance of having a C-section